sparkison/m3u-editor/README.md

 Works with m3u, m3u8, m3u+ and Xtream codes api!

-> [!TIP]
-> Has been tested on large playlist ([https://github.com/iptv-org/iptv](https://github.com/iptv-org/iptv)), with up to 10000+ channels.
-Note that larger lists will take longer to sync (it takes aproximately 1s for every 1000 channels.).
-If you are experiencing issues with your playlist, try the m3u playlist url provided in the link above to confirm it works to help rule out network or connectivity issues.

 ### Questions/issues/suggestions

 Feel free to [open an issue](https://github.com/sparkison/m3u-editor/issues/new?template=bug_report.md) on this repo, you can also join our Discord server to ask questions and get help, help others, suggest new ideas, and offer suggestions for improvements! 🎉